Note: This article describes the AWS-based pipeline which has been retired; A new mechanism for alerting on probe expiry is tracked in Bug 1511035.

 - Click "Log" in that view.

-- find a domain expert on IRC and bother them to help you out.
+- find a domain expert and ask them to help you out (see getting help).
 Domain knowledge is awesome.

 Now comment on the bug.
 Feel free to use this script: